PASSAIC COUNTY BOARD OF CHOSEN FREEHOLDERS

 Ewing, N.J.
 08628

 Dues deductions for any employee in the bargaining unit shall be limited to the Communications Workers of America, the majority representative, and the employee shall be eligible to withdraw such authorization only as of July 1st of each year, provided such notice has been timely filed.
 The Employer further agrees to institute an agency fee deduction from the pay of each represented employee who does not join the union.
-The Union shall indemnify, defend and save the Count harmless against any and all claims, demands, suits or other forms of liability that shall arise out of or by reason of actions taken by the County in reliance upon agency fee deductions/dues deductions and/or information concerning the names of the employees and the amount of dues or agency fees to be deducted.
+The Union shall indemnify, defend and save the County harmless against any and all claims, demands, suits or other forms of liability that shall arise out of or by reason of actions taken by the County in reliance upon agency fee deductions/dues deductions and/or information concerning the names of the employees and the amount of dues or agency fees to be deducted.

 7.3 PROMOTIONS - In the event any new positions in the department covered by this Agreement become available, promotional or otherwise, each employee shall be afforded the opportunity to compete for such openings.
 The working test period of promotions shall be in accordance with the New Jersey State Administrative Code.
+When full time vacancies become available in the Juvenile Detention Officer title, qualified part-time employees within that title may be considered first for the position before the County seeks outside applicants.

 7.3.1 Notice of all openings shall be posted in all places of employment for ten (10) working days prior to the filling of the vacancy.